Dummy Loads - what are they?

 You must use a non-reactive load, however, when testing an amplifier for power output, because the power measurement is only accurate into a purely resistive load.
 If you are using a reactive load, the actual output power is equal to the voltage multiplied by the current, multiplied by the cosine of the phase angle between them.
 Highly inductive or capacitive loads can fool you into thinking you have a higher output power than you really do, because, even though the voltage is higher, the current is not in phase with it, so the real power output cannot be accurately determined by measuring the voltage, squaring it, and dividing by the specified impedance, you must multiply by the cosine of the phase angle.
 A purely resistive load will have the voltage and current in phase, so the cosine of the phase angle is equal to 1, and can be ignored.

-There is a schematic available on the Aiken Amplification website which shows how to build a variable impedance resistive dummy load.
-Click here to view the schematic.
+The following schematic shows how to build a variable impedance resistive dummy load:

 Note that this design is for informational purposes only - you are on your own if you choose to build and use these circuits and we will take no responsibility if you blow up your amp!
 Also, we unfortunately do not have the time to assist builders in component selection, layout, modification, or questions regarding the use of these circuits - the info is offered free of charge and is worth every penny.